 Child Support Program

-If registration is full, click here to be added to the waitlist.
+If you are interested in attending one of our forum, click here to be added to the waitlist

 If you receive text messages from us and you don't have a child support case, please email ChildSupport.CustomerService.DHS@tn.gov to be removed from the contact list.